 Big Bob Gibson Bar-B-Que (Decatur, Alabama)

 If you’re driving through the south, you must stop at a barbecue joint and if you’re in Alabama, you must stop at Big Bob Gibson Bar-B-Que.
-One of Alabama’s staples in BBQ region, everything from the rubs to the sauce are handmade from family recipes.
+This roadside restaurant is one of Alabama’s staples in BBQ region, everything from the rubs to the sauce are handmade from family recipes.
 Smoked chicken, pulled pork, and white sauce that’s known as “Alabama barbecue” are among the staples at Big Bob’s.
 Since 1925, the Gibson family has moved the restaurant around Alabama, opened a second location, and evolved with the times, but the sauce has stayed the same.